1993–94 Sacramento Kings season

+With the addition of Hurley, the Kings got off to a 4–5 start to the regular season, but then continued to struggle posting an eight-game losing streak between November and December afterwards, and losing 12 of their next 13 games, leading to an awful 5–17 start to the season.
 On December 12, 1993, Hurley was seriously injured in a life-threatening car accident, following a 112–102 home loss to the Los Angeles Clippers at the ARCO Arena II.
 Hurley, who was not wearing a seatbelt, was thrown from his vehicle into a ditch after a collision with another vehicle; he suffered two collapsed lungs, multiple rib fractures, and also suffered trauma to the head, back and neck.
 Hurley was out for the remainder of the season after only playing just 19 games, averaging 7.1 points and 6.1 assists per game.

-With Hurley out, Spud Webb would return to the starting lineup after playing off the bench as backup point guard for Hurley.
+With Hurley out, Spud Webb returned to the starting lineup after playing off the bench as backup point guard for Hurley.
 Also in December, the team signed free agents Trevor Wilson and LaBradford Smith, who were previously released by the Los Angeles Lakers and the Washington Bullets, respectively.
-The Kings continued to struggle, holding a 15–32 record at the All-Star break.
+The Kings posted a seven-game losing streak in January, and later on held a 15–32 record at the All-Star break.
 At mid-season, the team traded Pete Chilcutt to the Detroit Pistons in exchange for Olden Polynice.
-The Kings finished in sixth place in the Pacific Division with a 28–54 record, and missed the NBA playoffs for the eighth consecutive year.
+The Kings posted a six-game losing streak in March, and finished in sixth place in the Pacific Division with a 28–54 record, missing the NBA playoffs for the eighth consecutive year.